michaelchampion/DirectorFreeW3C/W3CandOSS.md

 In short, without the standards organizations  active input, the web platform would be developed *code-first* manner.
 Specifications would be an implementation by-product, used to document the features that are supposed to be interoperable and for test suites to reference.
 “Standards” would   be mostly *de facto*, whatever works.

 ## One way forward: open governance of open source

-* Open governance of major OSS projects: Putting in a governance structure for the major OSS browser projects that  ... while most oSS projects are effectively [DO Ocracies](https://communitywiki.org/wiki/DoOcracy) ...
+Putting in a governance structure for the major OSS browser projects could mitigate the concerns above.
+There will be challenges:
-* Identify the "threat model" , identify principles that would mitigate them
-* Bring in users …
+* The big companies who invest in OSS projects do so for business / personal economic reasons; giving up control might undermine that rationale.
+* Most OSS projects are effectively [DO Ocracies](https://communitywiki.org/wiki/DoOcracy) so formal control may not be effective.
+* Under OSS copyright licenses, participants have the option of forking existing code into a new project if the governance structure seems oppressive.

+Nevertheless, openly governed versions of Chromium, Webkit, and/or Gecko might:
+* Put measures in place to minimize the risk of a single company dominating the project's agenda.
+* Try to reform the "geek" cultures of the projects to be more welcoming to *users*; consider [RFC 8890](https://www.rfc-editor.org/rfc/rfc8890) and the various [discussions] (https://github.com/WebStandardsFuture/Users1st) of its [implications](https://www.mnot.net/blog/2020/08/28/for_the_users) and make a good-faith effort to bake those principles into the governing documents.
+* Explicitly identify and attempt to mitigate the other issues, e.g. define more explicit royalty-free patent policies, add processes or review guidelines to encourage acessibility, internationalization, privacy, etc.
 *
 ## Another way forward:  clear OSS / SDO division of labor

+Alternatively (or perhaps in conjunction with OSS governance reform), change the W3C mission, processes, and policies to reflect the new reality and project a vision of how W3C could better-collaborate with the OSS implementers.

-* Standards orgs coordinate / facilitate more than “Lead the Web to its Full Potential”
+* Redefine the mission to be a steward, or facilitator, of the web platform rather than presuming to “Lead the Web to its Full Potential”.
-* Change processes to accommodate code-first realities
+* Change processes to accommodate code-first realities.
+For example, accept that many core specifications will have only one implementation, or that one organization may contribute most of the code for a feature to multiple projects.
+There can be various checks and balances to ensure that the single implementer doesn't abuse its power.
+For example, the W3C process could recognize that browser *clients* essentially vote for or against the desirability of a platform feature by deciding whether to ship that part of the platform code that implements it.
-* Find ways for SDOs to describe and shape reality without rubber-stamping whatever the implementers do.
+* Refine governance and processes to reflect the "users first" orientation outlined in RFC 8890.
+User representatives could be better-empowered to shape web platform reality without rubber-stamping whatever the implementers do.
 * Testing ....
-* Martin Thomson's post on the relations between standards, tests & implementations  https://lowentropy.net/posts/standard-principles/
+Martin Thomson's post on the relations between standards, tests & implementations  https://lowentropy.net/posts/standard-principles/